How do I get the defensive positions to fill in on the scoresheet?

 Subsequent innings, the managers must give defensive substitutions to the plate umpire, who will pass them on to you.
 Do not record these substitutions unless you get them from the umpire.

 How do I fill in the position for each inning on the scoresheet?

-On the AA, AAA, (and starting in 2018) Majors scoresheets there is only a column of half-squares for position:
+On the AA and AAA scoresheets there is only a column of half-squares for position: